ashtonvcole/Parallel_Computing/homework8/README.md

 # Homework 8

 This assignment demonstrates parallelizing a recursive function algorithm using tasks.
-It calculates the $n$th item in the Fibonacci sequence.
+It calculates the *n*th item in the Fibonacci sequence.
 Admittedly, even with parallelization, recursion is not the fastest algorithm.

 ## Setup and Execution